carpentries-incubator/machine-learning-novice-python/_episodes/01-what_is_ml.md

 In this introductory lesson we develop and evaluate a simple predictive model, touching on some of the core concepts and techniques that we come across in machine learning projects.
 In later lessons, we take a deeper dive into two popular families of machine learning models - decision trees and artificial neural networks.
 We then finish with a focus on what it means to be a responsible practitioner of machine learning.

 > ## Exercise
-> A) We have data on credit card transactions and are looking for fraudulent activity.
-There are no labels to indicate which transactions were fraudulent, but we believe that fraudulent transactions will have very different characteristics to "normal" transactions.
+> A) We have laboratory test data on patients admitted to a critical care unit and we are trying to identify patients with an emerging, rare disease.
+There are no labels to indicate which patients have the disease, but we believe that the infected patients will have very distinct characteristics.
 Do we look for a supervised or unsupervised machine learning approach?
 > B) We would like to predict whether or not patients will respond to a new drug that is under development based on several genetic markers.
 We have a large corpus of clinical trial data that includes both genetic markers of patients and their response the new drug.
 Do we use a supervised or unsupervised approach?
 >
 > > ## Solution
 > > A) The prediction targets are not labelled, so an unsupervised learning approach would be appropriate.
-Our hope is that we can cluster transactions into "normal" and "not normal" based on the transaction profiles.
+Our hope is that we will see a unique cluster in the data that pertains to the emerging disease.
 > > B) We have both genetic markers and known outcomes, so in this case supervised learning is appropriate.
 > {: .solution}
 {: .challenge}